Kayli/logspub/psychology.md

   - is a model of selective attention
   - can be seen as a revision of donald broadbent's filter model
   - when participants were presented with the message "you may now stop" in the unattended ear, a significant number do so

+- role play framing
+  - intentionally imposes certain kinds of fragmentation through metafor/analogy
+  - can help to better understand/model psychodynamics of self or of other individuals
+  - examples
+    - inner parent vs inner child (see heidi preiebe videos)

 ## rumination [14]